manorrock/assistant/ROADMAP.md

    - [ ] Add NBM to required workflows
    - [ ] Add MSI to required workflows
    - [ ] Add amd64 DMG to required workflows
-   - [ ] Refactor macos-arm64 job to separate build and upload part
-         and only upload the SNAPSHOT if the branch is the default branch, but it should always build the SNAPSHOT
    - [ ] Add a job to the build workflow to remove the SNAPSHOT release prior to running any of the platform specific jobs that will upload their SNAPSHOT artifacts